orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Option: monitor currently used topics

 Give the user some stats about how their grain is being used so they can catch unwanted users.
 There will be only one user per ntfy grain (see "Web UI"/"Caveats about privacy").
-This means that, unlike with other ntfy installations, there should be no problem putting information in the Web UI about the whole system using a new "Admin API" (accessible only via the web), provided that this doesn't somehow introduce a new vulnerability.
+This means that, unlike with other ntfy installations, there should be no problem putting information in the Web UI about the whole system using a new "Extra API" (accessible only via the web), provided that this doesn't somehow introduce a new vulnerability.

 Some ideas: